Mapping CO Ice in a Star-Forming Filament in the 3 kpc Arm with JWST

 We find that our short wavelength filter observations are affected by 1/f noise, which leaves ``streaks" across the calibration images.
 This effect is especially prominent in the low signal regions of the images, where the molecular clouds are located.
 We use an adjusted method to the one described in \citet{ginsburg2023} to attempt to remove 1/f noise from the images.

-Before the pipeline-calibrated images are made into sccience-ready mosaics, we perform a ``destreak" step based on a method by Massimo Robberto (private communications) to mitigate 1/f noise.
-First, each \texttt{\_cal} image is split into four horizontal quadrants with a width of \SI{512}{px} and a height of \SI{2048}{px}.
-Next, we calculate the median across the horizontal axis, resulting in a \SI{2048}{px} median array.
+Before the pipeline-calibrated images are made into science-ready mosaics, we perform a ``destreak" step based on a method by Massimo Robberto (private communications) to mitigate 1/f noise.
+First, each \texttt{\_cal} image is split into four horizontal quadrants with a width of $\mathrm{512~px}$ and a height of $\mathrm{2048~px}$.
+Next, we calculate the median across the horizontal axis, resulting in a $\mathrm{2048~px}$ median array.
 We find that the destreak method acts like a high pass filter at this stage, removing significant amounts of extended emission, so we obtain images retaining the large scale structure of the field by first running the pipeline without any 1/f noise removal techniques.
 From these images, we compute percentile filter background images to estimate the ``zero spacing" background level across the images.
 The resulting images are shown in Appendix Figure \ref{fig:app-perfilt}.
-We make these images by applying a \texttt{scipy.ndimage.percentile\_filter} with a circular footprint (\SI{64}{px} for F410M, F405N, F466N and \SI{128}{px} for F182M, F187N, F212N) and then taking the 10th percentile of the result to get the percentile filter background image.
+We make these images by applying a \texttt{scipy.ndimage.percentile\_filter} with a circular footprint ($\mathrm{64~px}$ for F410M, F405N, F466N and $\mathrm{128~px}$ for F182M, F187N, F212N) and then taking the 10th percentile of the result to get the percentile filter background image.